CHAPTER 6: KNOWLEDGE

 In each of the above cases, the truth depends entirely on the concepts within these statements.
 In the first, "unmarried men" is part of the definition of "bachelor"; the statement is thus true by definition, irrespective of our experiences.

-Two concepts have been important in fleshing out the notion of non-experiential knowledge.
+Traditional philosophers have argued that two concepts are central to non-experiential knowledge.
 First is necessity: non-experiential truths are necessary in that they could never be false, regardless of how differently the world was constructed.
 2+2 would equal 4 in every conceivable science fiction scenario of the universe.
 Even if no human being ever existed, it would still be true that "All bachelors are unmarried men" based on the meaning of the words themselves.
 Experiential knowledge, though, is different in that it is contingent, as opposed to necessary: it could be false if the world had unfolded differently.
 Take the statement "George Washington was the first U.S. president," which is an item of experiential knowledge.
 It is of course true as things stand now.
 But we can imagine a thousand different things that might have prevented Washington from becoming president.
 What if he was sent to an orphanage for chopping down the family cherry tree?
 What if he choked to death on his wooden teeth prior to his inauguration?
 The truth of all experiential knowledge hinges on the precise construction of the world as it currently is.

 The other concept embedded in the notion of non-experiential knowledge is that of an analytic statement: a statement that becomes self-contradictory if we deny it.
 Take, for example, the statement "All bachelors are unmarried men."
 Its denial would be this: